makwanagautam41/AIResumeBuilder/README.md

 * **Interactive Chatbot**:
     * A chatbot powered by the Gemini API to assist users.
     * Maintains conversation history for each chat session.
+* **AI Headshot Generator**:
+    * An AI will take your image and converts into an professional HEADSHOT to use in professional places.
 * **User Profile Management**: Users can view and edit their profile information.
 * **Subscription Plans**: The application includes functionality for creating and managing subscription plans for users and used STRIPE payment gateway.